chris-ml92/Matrix_P3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * Hat tip to anyone whose code was used
 * Inspiration
-* 30 and LODE
+* Expected 30 and LODE